Improving Neutrino-Nuclei Interaction Models: Recommendations and Case Studies on Peelle's Pertinent Puzzle: Summary

 This paper addresses the critical challenge of improving neutrino-nuclei interaction modeling for high-precision neutrino oscillation experiments by investigating Peelle’s Pertinent Puzzle, a persistent issue stemming from inconsistencies between experimental cross section data and theoretical models.
 Through case studies, the paper identifies key sources of these inconsistencies, including the omission of the regularization matrix $A_C$ in data unfolding, discrepancies between real and nominal neutrino fluxes, and limitations in model coverage.
 These issues can lead to significant data-model mismatches, hindering the reliability of model predictions.

-To mitigate these challenges, the study proposes strategies such as incorporating model fitting exercises into cross section publications and leveraging the Quantile Mapping technique, which introduces additional uncertainties to account for inconsistencies while reducing their impact on model fits.
+To mitigate these challenges, we recommend that analysts avoid the publication of measurements that necessitate known improper treatments such as the omission of the regularization matrix and the use of real-flux measurements without supporting flux details.
+We also recommend incorporating strategies such as model fitting exercises into cross section publications and leveraging the Quantile Mapping technique, which introduces additional uncertainties to account for inconsistencies while reducing their impact on model fits.
 The \texttt{NUISANCE} framework is highlighted as a valuable tool for performing systematic fits and identifying PPP-related challenges.
 Building on top of this, the paper introduces a new model fitting technique that minimizes a test statistic constructed from the data, model prediction, and their covariances.
 Describing model variations through a covariance matrix allows the simultaneous fitting of an arbitrarily large number of model parameters.
 By ensuring consistent treatment of data and model predictions, these methods facilitate robust joint analyses and meaningful comparisons across datasets.
 The findings emphasize the importance of addressing typical data-model inconsistencies and provide insights for advancing the accuracy and reliability of neutrino-nuclei interaction models, critical for the success of high-precision neutrino experiments.